-Turkey arrests 13 journalists after mass official firings
+Protests after Turkey detains 13 journalists

 Cumhuriyet, a nearly century-old secular opposition newspaper, has remained critical of Turkish President Recep Tayyip Erdogan, along with his ruling AKP party.

-Last year the paper's ex-editor-in-chief, Can Dundar, was taken into custody over a story published about Turkish intelligence service allegedly sending weapons to Syrian opposition.
+Last year the paper's former editor-in-chief, Can Dundar, was taken into custody over a story published about the Turkish intelligence service allegedly sending weapons to Syrian opposition.

 According to Anadolu, Turkish police also searched the houses of two other journalists.

-Istanbul's chief prosecutor has said the journalists arrested Monday weren't just accused of "being members of FETO and PKK terrorist organizations but committing crimes in the name of those terror organizations."
+Istanbul's chief prosecutor has said the journalists detained Monday weren't just accused of "being members of FETO and PKK terrorist organizations but committing crimes in the name of those terror organizations."

 FETO is the name of the movement affiliated with US-based cleric Fethullah Gulen.
 Turkey blames FETO and the PKK, the Kurdistan Workers' Party, of being terrorist organizations involved in the failed July coup.